-RISCOF - The RISC-V Compliance Framework is a python based framework which enables testing of a RISC-V target (hard or soft implementations) against a standard RISC-V golden reference model using a suite of RISC-V architectural assembly tests.
+RISCOF - The RISC-V Compatibility Framework is a python based framework which enables testing of a RISC-V target (hard or soft implementations) against a standard RISC-V golden reference model using a suite of RISC-V architectural assembly tests.

 1.1.
 Intent of the architectural test suite¶